 This is possible because the dropshipping is entirely open source with almost no ultimate regulatory authority to peg prices.

 Your prospective buyers have a larger spectrum of options because of such consuming competition, always gravitating towards the cheapest seller on the block.

 If you regularly have to slash prices to keep up with the exploding competition, your margin would become so thin that your dropshipping business will ultimately become unsustainable.

 The good news, however, competition is fiercer in more popular niches.
 With remarkable streamlining, you can trim down to build your dropshipping on one particular niche.

-It could be challenging tracking inventory
+3. It could be challenging tracking inventory